Table of Contents

 their local Museum or selling them to a fat cat who for a tax break

-will then donate the models to a Musueum where everyone can view them.
+will then donate the models to a museums where everyone can view them.

 A major problem is convincing the museums that they really are by